This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

 Ms Babalwa Ngonyama

-Babalwa is a graduate of the University of Transkei.
-She qualified as a Chartered Accountant in 1999 after serving her article of clerkship at PDB Pretorius Dondashe in Umtata from 1995 to 1998.
-Her academic qualifications also include an MBA from Bond University in 2002 and a Higher Diploma in Banking law at Rau University (2003).
+Ngonyama is a graduate of the University of Transkei.
+She qualified as a chartered accountant in 1999.
+Her academic qualifications include an MBA from Bond University and a Higher Diploma in Banking Law from Rand Afrikaans University.

 Ms Rahmat Omar